JakeD520/Lucian/03_Episodes/S01E01/Scene 11.md

 Kaelarys.
 The Architect gave you purpose—

 **KAELARYS**
-(cuts her off)
+(cuts her off again)
 Purpose?

 (HOLD.
 Lyra recoils.
-Kaelarys presses her palm against the tapestry.)
+Kaelarys presses her palm against the tapestry, making contact with it for the first time.)

 We are the loose threads, Lyra.
 We are the unfinished embroidery.
-Fraying at the edge.

 (HOLD — silence stretches.
 Lyra’s face stricken.)